Division 7A Loan Deed

 To stop Div 7A from going ‘stale’, there are three ways to protect the longevity of a Legal Consolidated Division 7A Deed:

-1. After 5 years (do not wait until 6 years have passed) log back into Legal Consolidated’s website.
+1. After 5 years (do not wait until 6 years have passed), log back into Legal Consolidated’s website.
 Go to “Your Documents” and, for free, print out the same Division 7A Loan Deed again.
 Sign and print it on that day’s date.
 A unique advantage of a Legal Consolidated Div 7A Loan Deed is that it ‘dovetails’ with older Legal Consolidated Div 7A loan deeds.
 You could, for example, print (for free) the same Deed and sign it every year.
 (That would be overkill.)

-2. If you do not have a Legal Consolidated Div 7A Loan then build one now.
+2. If you do not have a Legal Consolidated Div 7A Loan, then build one now.
 Sign it today.
 And print it out every 5 years.
 As per the above.

-3. Or, build a Deed of Recognition.
+3. And also build a Deed of Recognition.

 Q: Can my client buy a Legal Consolidated Div7A and use it for all members of his family?